craigerskine/openemu.org-11ty/README.md

 ***
 ### :floppy_disk: Local install
-- Make sure you have node.js installed on your local machine
+- Make sure you have [Node.js](https://nodejs.org) installed on your local machine
 - Clone this repo
 - Open the resulting folder in a terminal
 - `npm install`
 - `npm start`
-- Open the url that the terminal give you.
+- Open the url displayed in the terminal results.
 Normally it's http://localhost:8080/ but it could be different if you have multiple sites running at once

-Now you can make changes and see the results before you commit said changes.
+Now you can make changes and see the results before you commit said changes. :smile:

 ***
 ### :pencil2: Updating